-California law provides for both environmental protection and the use of the state's water.
-The reasonable use and public trust principles of the California system operations of the recent past.
-Likewise, water system reliability cannot be achieved if ecosystem problems continually disrupt deliveries.
-New storage and improved conveyance must be constructed to capture water at times that are least damaging to the environment and efficiently move it to areas and times of need, uses among all

-Constitution provide a strong legal foundation for weighing water demands and uses.
+California law provides for both environmental protection and the use of the state's waters.
+The reasonable use and public trust principles of the California constitution provide a strong legal foundation for weighing water demands and uses.

 In the past, much of the debate about water supply has focused on "conveyance" solutions-that is, on physical structures and on management that moves water around or through the Delta.
 This approach generally leaves other issues as either "mitigation" or afterthoughts to the conveyance proposal being discussed.
 Our vision is more holistic and broad ranging.
 In order to protect the Delta, we must address statewide water use, governance, population growth, public safety, public service infrastructure, long-term climate change, ecosystem threats within and outside the immediate Delta, seismic risk, and the character of the Delta as a place.
 From this perspective, decisions about conveyance are not the starting point but the final piece of the puzzle.
 Decisions about conveyance should flow from policies that address the full range of concerns.
 Solutions to all of these concerns must be carried out effectively for water to be exported reliably from the Delta.